 - Communication plan.

-The client was blown away by the detailed information provided by PeopleStart which provided salary comparison against 10,000s of mining employees.
+The client was amazed by the detailed information provided by PeopleStart which provided salary comparison against 10,000s of mining employees.
 Several of the businesses PeopleStart obtained data from were major labour area competitors for the client.

 The salary information provided by PeopleStart in comparison to an earlier feasibility study done by an engineering firm showed that labour costs would be DOUBLE than what was previously projected.
 This had a significant impact on the client’s financial forecasting and capital raising requirements.